 Bournemouth University, Talbot Campus

-If English is not your first language you'll need IELTS (Academic) 7.0 with a minimum of 6.5 in writing and 5.5 in speaking, listening and reading or equivalent.
+If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 5.5 in all components.
 For more information check out our full entry requirements.